 2012 November - Communist Party holds congress expected to start a once-in-a-decade transfer of power to a new generation of leaders.
 Vice-President and heir-apparent Xi Jinping takes over as party chief and assumes the presidency in March 2013.

-2013 January - A Tibetan monk receives a suspended death sentence and his nephew 10 years in jail for inciting eight people to burn themselves to death.
-Tibetan activists say they were forced to confess.
-Nearly 100 Tibetans have set themselves on fire since 2009, many fatally, in apparent protest at Chinese rule.
+2013 January - A Tibetan monk receives a suspended death sentence for inciting eight people to burn themselves to death.
+Nearly 100 Tibetans have set themselves on fire since 2009, many fatally, in apparent protest against Chinese rule.

 2013 March - Xi Jinping takes over as president, completing the once-in-a-decade transfer of power to a new generation of leaders.
 He launches an efficiency and anti-corruption drive.